Prosecutor: Man charged with 1 murder says he killed 16

 Public defender Frank Unger challenged probable cause for the New Jersey murder charge, arguing that Lannon entered Dabkowski’s home in East Greenwich Township with permission and that the acts that followed amounted, at worst, to passion provocation manslaughter, NJ.com reported.

-Unger alleged that Lannon had been abused and went to the home to retrieve photos because he didn’t want anyone “to have control over me any longer.”

 Dabkowski mentored Lannon and his twin brother through a Big Brothers program in the 1980s, NJ.com reported.
-Lannon told investigators that Dabkowski had sexually abused him as a child and that he went to the man’s home to retrieve sexually explicit photos of the two of them together.
+Lannon told investigators that Dabkowski had sexually abused him as a child and that he went to the man’s home to retrieve sexually explicit photos.

-Unger said that Dabkowski had “documented those sexual assaults, those rapes, by taking pictures of himself with Mr. Lannon in sexually compromised positions.”
+Unger argued that Lannon didn’t want anyone “to have control over me any longer.”
+Dabkowski had “documented those sexual assaults, those rapes, by taking pictures of himself with Mr. Lannon in sexually compromised positions,” Unger said.

 Unger said Lannon retrieved two hammers from Dabkowski’s garage and gave them to the victim, saying, “You’re going to need these.
 I don’t want to hurt you.”

 “I would suggest that this fact alone illustrates this was not purposeful murder.
-He did not even bring a weapon to the home,” he said, further alleging that Dabkowski attacked his client and was then killed.
+He did not even bring a weapon to the home,” Unger said, arguing that Dabkowski attacked his client and was then killed.

-Unger also challenged prosecutors’ comments on the New Mexico murders, saying Lannon hadn’t been charged in those cases.

 New Jersey Superior Court Judge Mary Beth Kramer told prosecutors to confine their presentation to information relevant to the New Jersey case but allowed limited references to the New Mexico cases.

-Note: This story has been updated to delete incorrect attribution in the first paragraph about the suspect’s confession to 11 killings.
-It also corrects that the suspect was arrested March 10, not March 17, and that the airport bodies were found March 5, not last week.